Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 If you want to travel from Bregenz to Marseille by train, you've come to the right place.

-You can expect the journey from Bregenz to Marseille by train to take around 11 hours 42 minutes.
-If you want to get there as quickly as possible, it can take as little as 8 hours 45 minutes on the fastest services.
-You’ll usually find around 16 trains per day running on this route, which spans 360 miles (579 km).
-You’ll have to make 3 changes along the way on your journey to Marseille.
-TGV, SNCF or DB are the main rail operators on this route, all of which offer modern trains with plenty of space for luggage and comfortable seating.
+You can expect the journey from Bregenz to Marseille by train to take around 12 hours 16 minutes.
+If you want to get there as quickly as possible, it can take as little as 8 hours 30 minutes on the fastest services.
+You’ll usually find around 11 trains per day running on this route, which spans 360 miles (579 km).
+You’ll have to make 2 changes along the way on your journey to Marseille.
+TGV, SNCF or ÖBB are the main rail operators on this route, all of which offer modern trains with plenty of space for luggage and comfortable seating.

-You can save money on train tickets from Bregenz to Marseille if you book in Use our Journey Planner at the top of the page to search for cheap ticket prices – we'll show you how much you can save on train tickets from Bregenz to Marseille if you book in advance..
-Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.
+Use our Journey Planner at the top of the page to search for cheap ticket prices and we'll show you how much you can save.
+Tickets from Bregenz to Marseille start from £157.67 when you book in advance.

 If you want to know more about the journey, keep reading for timetables, tips on finding cheap tickets and FAQs, including first and last train times.
 Want to go straight to booking?
 Start a search with us today!